codeBeamer-Extensions-and-Addons/codebeamer-lucidspark/.github/pull_request_template.md

 **I want to** do something in the App
 **So that** I will see a desired result.

-[//]: # 'This should exist in the Retina PBI and can be copied here.'
 [//]: # 'Describe how the feature was implemented.'
 [//]: # 'Describe new views, workflow actions or logic in relation to the User Story.'
 [//]: # 'If the change is technical only, specify how you improved our solution.'